“I make every decision based on what is best for my daughter.”

-I separated from my husband in August 2005 when my daughter was eight years old.
-I had obtained my real estate license in December 2003, but was not an established realtor yet.
+I separated from my husband in August 2005 when my daughter was 8 years old.
+I had obtained my real estate license in December 2003 but was not an established Realtor yet.
 I bought a modest home that I felt I could maintain even if I had to switch to a more traditional 8-to-5 job.

 The first few years were the hardest.
 My daughter has some special needs,

 was a late bloomer and needed consistency for her success.
 It was important

 to me to drive her to and from school as much as possible and set